Terms and Condition of Business

 We will also inform you of the estimated cost in writing and before any extra costs are incurred.

-As normal practice in professional circle dictates clients are required to pay sums of money from time to time and on account of the charges and expenses yet to be incurred.
-Thus, TESS therefore requires money on account and for services yet to be rendered.
+As normal practice in professional circles dictates, clients are required to pay sums of money from time to time and on account of the charges and expenses yet to be incurred.
+Thus, TESS Law will require money on account and for services yet to be rendered.
 This helps in avoiding delay in the progression of your case.
-TESS will advise you of the level of any initial payment in a separate letter.
-TESS may request further payments as your matter progresses, either by way of a payment on account or in satisfaction of an invoice.
-When TESS payments are made, TESS we will send you a receipted invoice.
-In the event TESS holds funds we will apply any balance of any such payments against your final invoice, but it is important that you understand that should your total charges and expenses be greater than a credit balance held you are required to pay the deficit.
+TESS Law will advise you of the level of any initial payment in a separate letter.
+TESS Law may request further payments as your matter progresses, either by way of a payment on account or in satisfaction of an invoice.
+When TESS Law payments are made, we will send you a receipted invoice.
+In the event TESS Law holds funds we will apply any balance of any such payments against your final invoice, but it is important that you understand that should your total charges and expenses be greater than a credit balance held you are required to pay the deficit.
 We reserve the right to cease work on your file if any request for a payment on account or invoice is not settled within 14 days and you accept that some circumstances may dictate a payment on account must be made immediately.

-To comply with the law on Money Laundering, we need, and you are required to provide us with documents to verify your identity and your present address before we can work for you.
+To comply with the law on money laundering, you are required to provide us with documents to verify your identity and your present address before we can work for you.
 If you cannot provide these, we reserve the right to discontinue acting for you.

-You agree TESS can use your personal information in order to conduct appropriate anti-fraud checks.
+You agree TESS Law can use your personal information in order to conduct appropriate anti-fraud checks.

 Personal information that you do provide may also be disclosed in order to complete a credit reference check or to satisfy the fraud prevention agency.
-Both may keep the information we proved them.
-TESS are under a professional and legal obligation to keep the affairs of clients confidential and the confidentially agreement can be found in the Engagement Booklet.
+Both may keep the information we provide them.
+TESS Law are under a professional and legal obligation to keep the affairs of clients confidential and the confidentially agreement can be found in the engagement booklet.
 This obligation, however, is subject to a statutory exception.

-TES is obliged to operate an anti-money laundering reporting procedure so, if we know or suspect that you (or any other party in the matter) is involved in money laundering or hold the proceeds of crime, TESS is required by law to make a report to the National Crime Agency (NCA) without advising you that it is doing so.
+TESS Law is obliged to operate an anti-money laundering reporting procedure so, if we know or suspect that you (or any other party in the matter) is involved in money laundering or hold the proceeds of crime, TESS Law is required by law to make a report to the National Crime Agency (NCA) without advising you that it is doing so.

-Proceeds of income, benefits, monitory or otherwise that TESS suspects are as a result of crime some illegal activity, (examples drug-trafficking, non-payment of tax or fraudulently obtaining benefits).
-If TESS is required to make a report to NCA, we must stop work on the matter until we are authorised by NCA to continue.
+Proceeds of income, benefits, monitory or otherwise that TESS Law suspects are as a result of some illegal activity, (examples drug-trafficking, non-payment of tax or fraudulently obtaining benefits), TESS Law is also required to make a report to NCA and we must stop work on the matter until we are authorised by NCA to continue.

-TESS has the right to send you an interim application for payment at what we consider to be suitable amount, at intervals we set and while the work is progressing.
-We will issue a final Invoice with a tax point at or after completion of the work.
+TESS Law has the right to send you an interim application for payment at what we consider to be a suitable amount, at intervals we set and while the work is progressing.
+We will issue a final invoice with a tax point at or after completion of the work.

 If you have any issue regarding your invoice you should contact the person dealing with your case within 14 days.
 If this does not resolve the matter, you have the right to complain as mentioned below.

-Any refund due to you, TESS make the refund when all necessary checking procedures have been completed and where the original payment has cleared through our ban and that banks shows we are holding cleared funds in our account.
+Any refund due to you will be made when all necessary checking procedures have been completed and where the original payment has cleared through our bank and that bank shows we are holding cleared funds in our account.

 Costs contributions from other parties

-If you are successful and the Court does order the other party to pay some or all of your costs, interest may be claimed from the other party.
-We will account to you for any such interest we inadvertently received by us, to the extent that you have paid our charges or expenses on account, but we are entitled to the rest of that interest.
+If you are successful and the court does order the other party to pay some or all of your costs, interest may be claimed from the other party.
+We will account for any such interest inadvertently received by us, to the extent that you have paid our charges or expenses on account, but we are entitled to the rest of that interest.